rdxn/rdxn.github.io/index.md

 So, markdown.
 A good thing.
 (Modified this on the iPad; need to pay to commit in WorkingCopy.
 Will get back to that.)
 Now modifying on the Chromebook.
 Trying to make sure it will work out.

+Warning: GitHub Pages sites are publicly available on the internet, even if the repository for the site is private or internal.
+If you have sensitive data in your site's repository, you may want to remove it before publishing.
+For more information, see "About repository visibility." https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/about-repository-visibility

 OK, circling back here.
 Adding the Next Steps from the [instructions](https://guides.github.com/features/pages/) that resulted in this page.

 [GitHub Flow](https://guides.github.com/introduction/flow/)